osmond-lab/spacetrees/README.md

 	- `git clone https://github.com/tskit-dev/tsconvert.git`.
 This was v0.1.dev57+g057435c for me, June 7, 2024.
 	- `cd tsconvert`
 	- `pip install .`
+	- move back to the main working directory, `cd -`
 - Install Relate.
 I used v1.2.1.
 See https://myersgroup.github.io/relate/index.html for more info and options.
 	- On my server I downloaded the source code with `git clone https://github.com/MyersGroup/relate.git` on June 7, 2024.
 This is roughly version 1.2.1.
 	- Move into the Relate directory, `cd relate/build`.
         - On my server I had to load these tools to build relate, `module load cmake/3.22.5 gcc/11.3.0`.
     	- `cmake ..`
     	- `make`
+	- move back to the main working directory, `cd -`
 - Run spacetrees via snakemake
 	- you should now be able to estimate dispersal and locate genetic ancestors with spacetrees via snakemake! simply write `snakemake all -c1` in the command line (-c1 indicates 1 thread, use more if you have them, but this example should run in less than a minute or two with -c1)
 	- TODO: lots more detail needed about how to customize your options within Snakefile